 True Experiences and Reviews from Real Therapists and Patients

 Music therapy is an innovative type of medical treatment.
 Music therapy can help individuals with several types of health conditions including everything from Autism Spectrum Disorder to Alzheimer's Disease.
-Whether you are all for going to music therapy, or if you want nothing to do with it - sometimes people have their skepticisms.
+Although music therapy has been proven to benefit so many people, sometimes people have their skepticisms.

 If you know or are someone that holds onto their skepticisms until you experience something groundbreaking, then this article is for you.
 This blog will share some real-life experience and success stories from music therapists and their patients.

-Regardless of these stories, if you or someone you know would like to try music therapy for a condition they have, give it a try.
+Regardless of these stories, if you or someone you know would like to try music therapy, give it a try.
 We can’t promise that these success stories will be exactly like yours, but we know that music therapy is great at bringing a little bit of light into people’s lives.
-So without further introduction here are some groundbreaking success stories and reviews.
+So without further ado, here are some groundbreaking success stories and reviews.

-For anyone who has briefly looked into the benefits of music therapy could piece together why this is a popular additional treatment for those with cancer.
-Music therapy for cancer patients helps them live their life more comfortably in addition to increased better moods, increased ease during the release of emotion, and less anxiety and risk of depression.
-Because of the tremendous relief music therapy has provided to cancer patients we will share two stories.
-Because the patients in these stories have pasted, the music therapist will be sharing her memories of them.
+Music therapy helps cancer patients live their life more comfortably, It also helps to increase mood and decrease levels of anxiety and depression.
+Because of the tremendous relief music therapy has provided to cancer patients, we will share two stories.
+Since being written, the patients in these stories have pasted, and the music therapist will be sharing her memories of them.

 Mary’s story about her music therapy treatment is quite different from the others.
 Even before Mary started treatment, there was tension between her husband, and her four adult children.
-Although not many details were explained, the background information that she chose not to share sounded somewhat dark and tense.
-On the other hand, the thing that was bright and beautiful that she loved in life was butterflies.
+She chose not to share a lot of details, but those she did share sounded somewhat dark and tense.
+On the other hand, the thing that was bright and beautiful in her life, was her love for butterflies.

 Once the music therapist received the news about Mary’s passing, she was asked to perform the song at Mary’s funeral.
 The priest made a eulogy all about the song and how he believed Mary wanted to heal the broken relationships in her life.
 The music therapy that Mary received went truly beyond just helping her throughout her cancer journey.
 Although Mary wasn’t around to witness it, the relationships within her family that she left behind transformed.

 Jarod's story is different from Mary’s in the sense that he passed at 27 leaving behind a girlfriend and daughters.
-His music therapist asked Jarod to share a memory about a time when he felt alive.
-His memory of him playing drums in the woods with his friends revealed that Jarod had a past in music before his diagnosis of sarcoma.
+His music therapist asked him to share a memory about a time when he felt alive.
+He described a memory where he was playing drums in the woods with his friends.
+This story revealed that Jarod had a past in music before his diagnosis of sarcoma.

 After hearing about the amazing drum circle that was once created and made Jarod feel so alive, the music therapist wanted to recreate it for Jarod.
-Jarod, a skeptic about recreating that same drum circle in a hospital room, was proven wrong when it happened.
-It was recorded so Jarod’s girlfriend and daughters would have it as a keepsake.
+Jarod was hesitant about recreating that same drum circle in a hospital room, but was proven wrong when it happened.
+The drum session was recorded so Jarod’s girlfriend and daughters would have it as a keepsake.

 Before Jarod transferred to a hospice facility, he and his family felt the need to extend their gratitude by thanking the music therapist and saying goodbye one last time.
 Although Jarod didn’t survive his battle with sarcoma, his music legacy will live on through his recording that his family was able to keep.
 The music therapy treatment he received brought joy to his last few weeks on earth and endless comfort for his family.